Saturday, February 7, 2015

 Picture

-Robert Murray McCheyne had such a friend in Andrew Bonar or you and I would not be considering the life of McCheyne today.
-He would have passed into Obscurity like you and I most likely will, a few generations from now, know one will know or care if we ever lived or not.
+Robert Murray McCheyne had such a friend in Andrew Bonar, or you and I would not be considering the life of McCheyne today.
+He would have passed into Obscurity like you and I most likely will, a few generations from now, no one will know or care if we ever lived or not.
 Our endeavor to be all that God desires us to be is not for our legacy, but for the pure pleasure and Glory of God alone.

-McCheyne's life was a very short one, but a powerful yet ordinary life and a friend captured it in writing that we may now rejoice in.
+McCheyne's life was a very short one, but a powerful yet ordinary life, and a friend captured it in writing that we may now rejoice in.
 He was a local pastor in Dundee, Scotland, who died in 1843 at the age of 29.
-He was a local pastor who served his church for six years and then died of Typhus fever and was buried in his own church yard.
-In Php 3:17 we are instructed "Brethren, be followers together of me, and mark them which walk so as ye have us for an ensample."
+He was a local pastor who served his church for six years and then died of Typhus fever and was buried in his own churchyard.
+In Php 3:17 we are instructed “Brethren, be followers together of me, and mark them which walk so as ye have us for an ensample.”
 In God's Providence, McCheyne has been marked for us as such an example to follow.
 A long and fruitful life is truly a glorious thing, yet McCheyne demonstrates for us that God's Grace in doing great things are not limited to the length of our lives.

 If we have come to Christ in our later years, O how marvelous is the working of the Grace of God to us.
-If God has chosen in His Providence to give us Grace in the end of our lives and we have but a few years left, O the wonder, it is the Lords work and it is marvelous in our eyes.
-Quoting from John Piper in his article (He touched the Rose and Felt the Thorn), McCheyne stated, "I indulged in all the amusing and beautiful pleasures of the world, and didn't give a thought to sickness and suffering and death."
-That's what he meant when he said, "I kissed the Rose nor thought about the thorn."
-But after his conversion, he spoke often of Jesus as his Rose of Sharon, and he lived in almost constant awareness of the thorn of his sickness and that his time might be short.
-He said in one of his sermons, "Set not your heart on the flowers of this world; for they have all a canker in them.
-Prize the Rose of Sharon . . . more than all; for he changeth not.
-Live nearer to Christ than to the saints, so that when they are taken from you, you may have him to lean on still."
+If God has chosen in His Providence to give us Grace in the end of our lives, and we have, but a few years left, O the wonder, it is the Lord's work, and it is marvelous in our eyes.
+Quoting from John Piper in his article (He touched the Rose and Felt the Thorn), McCheyne stated, “I indulged in all the amusing and beautiful pleasures of the world, and didn't give a thought to sickness and suffering and death.”
+That's what he meant when he said, “I kissed the Rose nor thought about the thorn.”
+But after his conversion, he often spoke of Jesus as his Rose of Sharon, and he lived in almost constant awareness of the thorn of his sickness and that his time might be short.
+He said in one of his sermons, “Set not your heart on the flowers of this world; for they have all a canker in them.
+Prize the Rose of Sharon. . . more than all; for he changeth not.
+Live nearer to Christ than to the saints, so that when they are taken from you, you may have him to lean on still.”

-Piper continues saying of McCheyne,
+Piper continues, saying of McCheyne,

 “The point of the subtitle (“Living and Dying in the Morning of Life”) is to underline the second part of this title.
 He lived only the morning of his life.
 Most of us live a morning, a noon, and an evening of life.
 But McCheyne died before he was 30.
 My argument is that his effectiveness was not frustrated by this fact but empowered by it.
 Because of his tuberculosis, he lived with the strong sense that he would die early.
 This was a huge factor in his powerful usefulness.”

-I see the point Bro.
+I see the point, Bro.
 Piper is making, but another view is available, McCheyne life could be viewed as a long and fruitful life condensed down into less than 30 short years for us to observe.
 God's Providence is such an amazing thing, how and when it touches our lives.
 We all come to these moments that turn us one way or the other.
-The death of a love one, though so tragic, yet in the Providence of God a glorious thing.
+The death of a loved one, though so tragic, yet in the Providence of God a glorious thing.
 After losing a beloved brother, McCheyne would write,

-"On this morning last year came the first overwhelming blow to my worldliness; how blessed to me, Thou O God, only knowest, who hast made it so."
-Eleven years later on the anniversary, he wrote, "This day, eleven years ago, I lost my loved and loving brother, and began to seek a Brother who cannot die."
-Though an emotionally heart-wrenching death a glorious work of the soul begins.
+“On this morning last year came the first overwhelming blow to my worldliness; how blessed to me, Thou O God, only knowest, who hast made it so.”
+Eleven years later on the anniversary, he wrote, “This day, eleven years ago, I lost my loved and loving brother, and began to seek a Brother who cannot die.”
+Though an emotionally heart-wrenching death, a glorious work of the soul begins.

 Jehovah Tsidkenu, by